postmanlabs/labs-docs/v6/postman/environments_and_globals/sessions.md

 ##### **Editing Collection Variables**

-To assign a current value, click ellipses (…) in the sidebar and select Edit to go to the Edit Collection screen as illustrated below.
+To assign a current value, click ellipsis (…) in the sidebar and select Edit to go to the Edit Collection screen as illustrated below.
 If you are not keen on working  with a current value, you can leave the current value field empty and the old behavior of Postman will take precedence wherein your initial value would be treated as your current value.

 Click Variables in the Edit Collection screen to bring up the following screen: